Boxing-Dutch boxer defies boycott to compete in Delhi championship

 By Amlan Chakraborty

-NEW DELHI, March 17 (Reuters) - Megan de Cler's participation in the ongoing women's boxing world championships, defying a boycott by the Dutch federation, and the withdrawal of Kosovo's Donjeta Sadiku have added to controversy at the event in New Delhi.
+NEW DELHI, March 17 (Reuters) - Dutch boxer Megan de Cler said she does not do politics after choosing to defy a boycott by her country's federation to compete at the women's world championships in New Delhi.

+De Cler's participation as well as the withdrawal of Donjeta Sadiku, who refused to compete as a neutral because hostIndia does not recognise her country Kosovo as an independent nation, have added to controversy at the ongoing event.

-The Netherlands is among the 11 nations boycotting the event in protest at the presence of Russian and Belarusian boxers among the 300-odd participants from 65 countries.
+The Netherlands is among the 11 nations boycotting the championships in protest at the presence of Russian and Belarusian boxers among the 300-odd participants from 65 countries.

-The Court of Arbitration for Sport said Dutch boxing chief Boris Van der Vorst was wrongly prevented from running in the International Boxing Association's (IBA) presidential election last year when Russian Umar Kremlev was re-elected unopposed.
+Athletes from Russia and its neighbour Belarus, which aided Moscow's invasion of Ukraine a year ago, have been largely frozen out of international competitions since.

+De Cler said she did not want to miss her first elite championship at senior level.

-De Cler was seen holding an IBA flag in Wednesday's opening ceremony and did not wear her national colours.
+De Cler was seen holding an International Boxing Association (IBA) flag in Wednesday's opening ceremony and did not wear her national colours.

 The IBA, which has initiated disciplinary proceedings against the boycotting nations, has extended a Financial Support Program (FSP) to encourage boxers from those countries to compete in New Delhi.